- Duration:4 days

 Jungle drive whole day with packed lunch

-Dinner and overnight stay - 2nd day
+Dinner and overnight stay

 Wake up call followed by tea or coffee